rwblokzijl/Msc-thesis-EuroToken/thesis.md

 it is essentially a private world currency that would be controlled by powerful corporations who will not be accountable to democratic processes.

-The battle for the future control of monetary systems is not a strictly western phenomenon.
+The battle for the future control of monetary systems is a world wide phenomenon.
 While groups of distributed open-source engineers are trying to create a system free of corruption, and private interest groups are trying to extend their reach, governments around the world are beginning to realise the